The 4 Best Chicken Nesting Boxes For Your Backyard Chickens, Reviewed

 Basics, check.
 Now let’s talk about real estate.

 First, consider the size of the actual chicken.
 Make sure the hens fit into the box.
-Most chickens need a box that measures 12” by 12” and 18” in depth.
+The right chicken nesting boxes dimensions are 12” by 12” and 18” in depth.
 Check out our guide on chicken nesting box sizes for more info about other breeds.

 Next, think about egg capacity.
 You know how there’s an ideal space allotment for coops?
 Well, there’s a guided ratio for nesting boxes too.
 It highly depends on the breed of your layers and the size of their eggs (3).